 MP for Bishop Auckland

-Sam Rushworth is the Labour and Co-operative MP for Bishop Auckland, elected in 2024.
-He serves on the Representation of the People Bill committee (from March 2026) and on the International Development Committee (since October 2024).
-Previously, he sat on the Commonwealth Parliamentary Association and International Committee of the Red Cross (Status) Bill committee in November 2024.
+Sam Rushworth is the Labour (Co-op) MP for Bishop Auckland, elected in 2024.
+He serves on the Representation of the People Bill committee (since 2026-03-11) and on the International Development Committee (since 2024-10-21).
+He previously sat on a Commonwealth Parliamentary Association/International Committee of the Red Cross related committee in November 2024.

-Declared financial interests include two shareholdings, one miscellaneous interest, and one visit outside the UK.
+Declared financial interests include two shareholdings, one entry related to donations/loans for MP activities, one miscellaneous entry, and one entry related to visits outside the UK.

 Generated 21 February 2026